abin-in/custom-gitignore-hub/README.md

 ## Usage
-Choose the folder that matches your project type, then copy its `.gitignore` into the root of your project (rename only if you need more than one template in the same repo).
+Choose the folder that matches your project type, then copy its `.gitignore` into the root of your project.

 Modify the contents based on your own requirements.